Hover for more information, Click to highlight a candidate

 Former U.S. representative, Pennsylvania

 Sestak only supports extending the physical barrier if experts recommend it, he told The Post.Candidate positions highlighted

 Swalwell is no longer running for president.
 “Unless evidence and experts suggest we need new fencing, I will not support additional fencing.
 We should always be assessing this, but Trump’s promise to build a wall all the way along the border is too costly, ineffective and absurd,” Swalwell told The Post.Candidate positions highlighted

 “We need border security.
 The best way to provide security is not more or fewer walls, but efficient, effective border security driven by technology, particularly at points of entry,” Williamson told The Post.
 “I do not support open borders; I do support open hearts so people are treated humanely.
 Most unauthorized immigrants enter the United States legally, then simply overstay their visas.
 No increase in border security, including walls, will impact this most common route into our nation.”Candidate positions highlighted

 “Walls generally aren’t an effective way of stopping illegal border crossings,” Yang told The Post.
 “I don’t think it’s worth it to tear down existing barriers, but I wouldn’t support adding more unless their utility could be demonstrated in a particular part of the border.”Candidate positions highlighted

 Candidates who do not appear to have addressed the question, or who have not returned responses.

 Former vice president

 Biden said in 2018 that he was "inclined" to support a hypothetical deal with President Trump to add to current southern border barriers, if they added to national security and it was part of a deal to give a path to citizenship to immigrants who had arrived in the country as children.
 "I don't care about his political victory," Biden said of Trump.
-He did not provide an answer to this question by publication.Candidate positions highlighted
+He did not provide an answer to this question.Candidate positions highlighted

 U.S. senator, New York